georgeunidev/supersniper_pancakeswap_uniswap/README.md

 You can run it much earlier and be sure you will buy it at first few seconds after sell start

-:warning:
-Please choose coins carefully, remember that a big quantity of those are scam!

 ## How to use: